 On the unit receiving the configuration, the configuration exists only in running memory.
-You should save the configuration to flash memory.
+You should save the configuration to flash memory according to Save Configuration Changes.
 For example, in Active/Active failover, enter the write memory all command in the system execution space on the unit that has failover group 1 in the active state.
 The command is replicated to the peer unit, which proceeds to write its configuration to flash memory.